tarwn/lessthandot-hugo/blogs/content/posts/2009-06-15-bing-worth-switching-from-google.md

 **Bing API 2.0**

 A key part of Project Silk Road is a re-architected Bing API that offers open, flexible options for building or enhancing your site or applications.
-Developing an application with the new API is straightforward: Choose a SourceType (or SourceTypes – you’re not limited to one), choose an output protocol (JSON, SOAP, or XML) and then customize according to your needs.
+Developing an application with the new API is straightforward: Choose a SourceType (or SourceTypes – you're not limited to one), choose an output protocol (JSON, SOAP, or XML) and then customize according to your needs.
 All you need to get going is an AppID.

 Key improvements to the Bing API include:

   * Multiple protocols: JSON, XML, SOAP
-  * Multiple SourceTypes: Web, Images, InstantAnswer, Phonebook, RelatedSearch, Spell, and more…
+  * Multiple SourceTypes: Web, Images, InstantAnswer, Phonebook, RelatedSearch, Spell, and more...
   * Unlimited use for customer-facing sites and applications
   * Flexible presentation options: No restrictions on ordering and blending results

-I doubt that a majority of people will make the switch because I don’t think it is so much better than Google to make people switch who have been using Google for a long time.
+I doubt that a majority of people will make the switch because I don't think it is so much better than Google to make people switch who have been using Google for a long time.
 For new computer users Bing is good enough that there is no reason to switch to Google

 **How do you make Bing your default search engine?**